When you become a new parent, your conversations will generally revolve around three things:

 While many will agree on how difficult life is on little sleep, how you encourage your baby to sleep is as equally divisive as the “breast is best” vs “fed is best” debate.
 Gentle parenting methods generally advocate co-sleeping while traditionalists tend to promote ‘cry it out’.
 Both methods appear to have their own advantages and disadvantages.
 Co-sleeping is common practice, but comes with horror stories of babies suffocating under pillows or sleeping parents.
 Equally, there have been studies which claim that the stress babies experience ‘crying it out’ is detrimental to their health and wellbeing.

-However, you only have to look around you to see plenty of families safely and responsibly practising co-sleeping with great results.
+However, you only have to look around you to see plenty of families safely and responsibly practicing co-sleeping with great results by using technics like the Ferber sleep method and many more.
 Likewise, many of my parents’ generation who were often left to cry it out don’t appear to have any big emotional or attachment issues, so I’m of the opinion that if you exercise some common sense and listen to yourself and your child, you will find a method which suits you all.

 Of course, aside from these ‘sleeping methods’ there are the products that claim to help babies sleep.
 Have you bought an overpriced battery guzzling ‘sleep aid’ that goes by the name of Ewan?
 Or the seahorse that sounds like he’s suffering from musical indigestion?
 Do you blast your Hoover around the house at nap time or have you saved yourself the effort and bought a white noise app?
 Chamomile-infused baths?
 Lavender oil massages?
 Lullabies?
 Swaddles and sleep sacks?
 Swings, slings or rockers?
 Pacifiers or comforters?
 A sleep book or a consultation with a ‘Sleep Expert’?